Moya O'Sullivan

 Moya O'Sullivan Macarthur (8 June 1926 – 16 January 2018) was an Australian-born actress who worked both locally and briefly in the United Kingdom.

-She was best known for her long-running role as the popular character Marlene Kratz in the soap opera Neighbours between 1994 and 1997.
+She was best known for her stint as the popular character Marlene Kratz in the soap opera Neighbours between 1994 and 1997.

-Alex Fletcher from Digital Spy made Marlene their "DS Icon" on 7 January 2011, calling her a legendary and special character.
-Fletcher also stated that "Marlene, played by the delightful Moya O'Sullivan, was a crucial cog in the Golden Age of Neighbours in the '90s."

-Early life and career
+Early life

 O'Sullivan was born to Eugene and Nancy O'Sullivan (née Morgan) and had an older brother, Peter.
+She was raised in the Sydney suburb of Randwick.
 Having graduated from school, she was tutored in drama classes under Dorothy Hemingway and started her career as a stage performer in the 1950s with the Mosman Theatre Company.

-Radio, theatre, teleplays and telemovies
+Career

-She trained in radio under Rosalind Kennerdale, and through her gained agent John Cover, the husband of actress Queenie Ashton, who had a company, Central Casting.
-O'Sullivan appeared in numerous radio productions, such as Dr. Paul, When a Girl Marries, Blue Hills, In a Sunburnt Country and Life with Dexter.
+O'Sullivan trained in radio under Rosalind Kennerdale, and through her, gained agent John Cover, the husband of actress Queenie Ashton, who had a company, Central Casting.
+She received her first acting role in a Caltex Theatre production of Chance of a Ghost on 2GB and 4BH.
+O'Sullivan appeared in numerous other radio productions, such as Dr. Paul, When a Girl Marries, Blue Hills, In a Sunburnt Country and Life with Dexter.

-With the advent of television, she became a familiar face in televised plays, as well as featuring in commercial adverts.
-She made her debut in 1960 in the ABC production Farewell, Farewell Eugene, and appeared in The Slaughter of St Teresas Day, occasionally popping up in made-for-TV films.
+With the advent of television, O'Sullivan became a familiar face in televised plays, as well as featuring in television advertisements.
+She made her debut in 1960 in the ABC production Farewell, Farewell Eugene, and appeared in The Slaughter of St Teresa's Day.
+She then began appearing in Australian soap operas and serials, beginning in 1961 with the daytime soap The Story of Peter Gray, playing the role of Anne Vail.

-Career in United Kingdom

-By the mid-1960s, O'Sullivan had decided to try her luck in the United Kingdom, where she featured in radio, television and on the West End stage circuit.
-Notable roles were in James Patrick Donleavy's production A Singular Man, and A Harp in the South for BBC Television.
-She returned to Australia in 1965, where she featured in the theatrical production Inadmissible Evidence.
+In the mid-1960s, O'Sullivan tried her luck in the United Kingdom, where she featured in radio, television and on the West End stage circuit.
+Notable credits included James Patrick Donleavy's production A Singular Man, in which she played the role of Mrs Martin and Miss Sheily in a 1964 BBC Television of The Harp in the South.